 "Well I've got that one [....]
 I've got a hundred of them one at home"

-"Here we go, this looks like a sensible face here"
+"Here we go, this looks like a sensible face here" points to a Dutch person, who asks:

 "Any favourite tracks of your own, any left-overs and any own compositions?"